This access statement should be read alongside our current Covid-19 safety measures.

 - For full details and maps of how to reach us please see the How to get here section of our website.
 Alternatively you can plan your journey by car or public transport using www.traveline.info; simply enter your postcode and ours, which is BN1 5AA to get directions.

 - Buses stop at Dyke Road.
 The bus stops have a shelter and seating.
-See contact information section for more details of bus services.
+See Brighton & Hove City Council’s website for more details on services that run in the city.

 - Visitors using mobility scooters are asked to leave them at the rear accessible entrance and transfer to one of our manual wheelchairs.
 If you do this, please bring along a companion to push the wheelchair or if you need a member of staff to assist you phone 03000 290900 or email email@example.com in advance to book someone to help.